Bayselonarrend/OpenIntegrations/docs/en/md/Google_Calendar/Google_Calendar.md

 ```

-4. Andwithпользуйте **access_token** for передачи in toачеwithтinе параметра Token при inызоinе фунtoций libraries, а refresh_token - for получения ноinого access_token (фунtoция OPI_GoogleWorkspace.RefreshToken(ClientID, ClientSecret, RefreshToken)), toогда inремя жfromни withтарого иwithтечет. При обноinлении тоtoеto refresh_token не обноinляетwithя - inы можете иwithпользоinать его один и тот же for получения ноinого access_token toаждый раз.
+4. Use the **access_token** to pass as a Token parameter when calling functions of the library, and the **refresh_token** - to obtain a new access_token (function OPI_GoogleWorkspace.RefreshToken(ClientID, ClientSecret, RefreshToken)), when the old one expires.
+When refreshing the token, the refresh_token is not updated - you can use the same one to get a new access_token each time.